Takeshi Kaneshiro: Early life

-The son of a Japanese businessman and a Taiwanese homemaker, Kaneshiro has two elder half-brothers: one who is seven years his senior, and another who is just one year older.
-After graduating from Taipei Japanese Junior High School, he enrolled at an English-medium international school, Taipei American School, where he learned English.
+Kaneshiro was born and raised in Taipei to a Japanese businessman and a Taiwanese homemaker.
+He holds Japanese citizenship.
+Kaneshiro has two elder half-brothers: one who is seven years his senior, and another who is just one year older.

+After graduating from Taipei Japanese Junior High School, he enrolled into Taipei American School.
 During his time at secondary school, Kaneshiro began working in television commercials, and he decided to leave school to pursue a full-time career in music and acting.
-Kaneshiro is multilingual, fluent in Mandarin, Hokkien, Japanese, and to lesser degrees in Cantonese and English.
-Taiwanese Hokkien was the first language he spoke while growing up in Taiwan.
+Kaneshiro is fluent in Mandarin, Hokkien, Japanese and conversational in Cantonese and English.